 A composite fibreglass swimming pool, like we produce at Leisure Pools, can be installed faster than a concrete pool because the shell of the pool is already made and delivered to your home for installation.
-A fiberglass pool can be installed in a matter of days whereas a concrete pool can take months.
+A fibreglass pool can be installed in a matter of days whereas a concrete pool can take months.
 Keep in mind that while a swimming pool is being installed, your backyard will be in disorder and not very attractive, so a shorter installation period is ideal.

 At Leisure Pools, we stand behind our durability and believe pools should last a lifetime.
 That’s why with our composite fibreglass pools we provide a lifetime structural warranty and our Composite Armour construction allows to offer a lifetime structural osmosis warranty.
 Also, Leisure Pools are made with high-performance vinyl ester resin, as opposed to polyester resin, making our pools stronger.
 We believe pool owners should have the peace of mind that their pool will remain strong and durable.

-A fiberglass pool is easier to maintain.
+A fibreglass pool is easier to maintain.
 The reason is that a vinyl liner pool and concrete is porous, creating more algae to clean and require more chemicals.
 Also, it’s more difficult to maintain pH levels in a concrete pool because concrete increases the pH of the water.
 Leisure Pools gelcoat not only provides a beautiful range of colour options, but is also non-porous and doesn’t leach anything into the pool water, making it an easier swimming pool to maintain.
 It is also UV, blister and chemical resistant.